 South Peninsula Hospital is a non-profit hospital that was founded in 1956, then as a three-bed PUD (public utility district).
-It has grown over sixty years into a state-of-the-art hospital licensed for 22 medical beds and 28 nursing home beds.
+It has grown over sixty years into a state-of-the-art critical access hospital with 9 ER beds, 3 birthing center beds, and 18 acute care beds, with an attached Long Term Care and numerous ancillary clinics and medical offices.
 The hospital is the result of a unique partnership between the Kenai Peninsula Borough (service-area tax support for the facility and capital investments), City of Homer (for the land), and SPH, Inc., (the non-profit organization which provides the healthcare).

 The hospital is governed by a nine member Board of Directors.
 An elected Service Area Board provides public recommendation on capital spending with tax dollars and scope of services.
 The hospital employees over 400 local residents, and is the area’s largest employer, contributing over $20,000,000 annually into the local economy in payroll alone.
 That, combined with service contracts, materials acquisition and leases, creates significant impact to the southern peninsula’s economic well-being.
 Some ancillary project funding is provided through grants, the South Peninsula Hospital Foundation, Inc. and the South Peninsula Hospital Auxiliary.

 South Peninsula Hospital conducted a comprehensive review of our service area, hospital utilization, market share, hospital analysis, workforce analysis financial trends and healthcare industry trends.
 This review resulted in a set of key findings which are the foundation of the goals and objectives developed by hospital administration and organized in this document by the key strategies set forth by the South Peninsula Hospital Board of Directors.